Kylie Jenner’s Ex Tyga Getting More Job Opportunities After Split From ‘Life Of Kylie’ Star?

 In one of the photos, the “Stimulated” singer was seen wearing a black insulated bomber jacket, white shirt, and a pair of trendy zipped-up jeans.
 Tyga also accessorized with a beanie, scarf, some colored sunglasses, and his signature chunky necklaces.

 Kylie Jenner’s ex looked undeniably cool as he sat on top of a chair, looking straight at the camera while holding a fashionable dog chain.
-One image even showed Tyga playing with 100 dollar bills, almost mocking the people who think that he’s a loser and not successful enough for the Kylie Lip Kit mogul.
+One image even showed Tyga playing with $100 bills, almost mocking the people who think that he’s a loser and not successful enough for the Kylie Lip Kit mogul.

 Now that he has finally expanded his brand, Tyga has seemingly proven that he can be successful even without the help of other people like Kylie Jenner.
 It will certainly be interesting to see if this modeling gig takes off.